 After reading It Starts With Food, I was convinced to push past the fear and give it a try.
 It was a total game changer!
 I did four rounds of Whole30 in 2013.
 I know that sounds like a lot, but for me, it was necessary.
 I had years worth of unhealthy habits and ways of thinking to undo.
 Everyone’s health history is unique, you have to find what works for you!

-I’ve listed my Top 5 NSV’s from 2013-the present…and I continue to refine and learn!
+I’ve listed my Top 5 NSV’s from 2013-the present…and I continue to refine, evolve, and learn!

 NSV #1: My body has found a “happy place.”